jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 ## College
 I tried to become a medical doctor first.
 It took two years before I figured out that I wouldn't be a good one.
 By then, all of my pre-med requirements were completed, but a sunk cost is a sunk cost.
 A bit more thoughtfully, I changed my major to Computer Science.

 At the time CS students were required to choose a concentration, mine was Computer Networking.
-I discovered that I enjoyed (and still do) reading IETF RFCs -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat ([IRC](https://www.rfc-editor.org/rfc/rfc1459)) client, which was a kind of nerdy rite of passage at that time, and hung out on [EFnet](https://en.wikipedia.org/wiki/EFnet).
+I discovered that I enjoyed reading IETF RFCs [^1] -- _yes, really enjoy_, so naturally, I implemented my own Internet Relay Chat ([IRC](https://www.rfc-editor.org/rfc/rfc1459)) client, which was a kind of nerdy rite of passage at that time, and hung out on [EFnet](https://en.wikipedia.org/wiki/EFnet).
 Then the internet became important, so it seems to have worked out.

 I also had a part time job in the Computer Science department, where I got to build Windows NT servers, make CAT5 cables, and tinker with networks.
 I had no doubt that I would be a network admin or sysadmin after graduating.
 Whups!